Chang Guang Satellite Technology Co., Ltd.

 Real-time and Periodic Monitoring

-Satellite remote sensing can perform periodic monitoring, obtaining long-term series data, facilitating the study of long-term environmental changes.
+Satellite remote sensing technology can perform periodic monitoring, obtaining long-term series data, facilitating the study of long-term environmental changes.

 Multidimensional Information Acquisition